-The best part about OneSignal web push notification is it allows your visitors to unsubscribe easily.
-Simply click on the Bell icon at the bottom of your screen and it will present a message to unsubscribe from push notifications of your WordPress site.
+The best part about OneSignal push notification is it allows the visitors to unsubscribe easily.
+Simply click on the Bell icon at the bottom of your screen and it will present a message to unsubscribe from web push notifications.

 Alternatively, visitors can change subscription preferences by going to the Site Settings.

-Here, users can choose their preference for subscribing to your WordPress website’s content.
+Here, visitors can choose their preference to get chrome push notifications for your website.

 Customize the OneSignal Notification Bell

 OneSignal push notification plugin allows you to customize the notification icon.
 This is a great way to ensure that the OneSignal icon matches the installed WordPress theme.

 For this, navigate to WordPress Dashboard → OneSignal Push → Configuration.
 There, you will find the following configuration settings:

 What More Can You Find in OneSignal Push Notification?